 Mother: Milta Murray

-Children: with Blanche: two children; with Nicole Alvarez: a son; Murray has several other children with different mothers
+Children: with Blanche (Bonnick) Murray: two children; with Nicole Alvarez: a son; Murray has several other children with different mothers

-Other Facts: He has had a history of financial trouble and has owed hundreds of thousands of dollars related to unpaid bills, child support payments and defaults on educational loans.
+He has a history of financial trouble and has owed hundreds of thousands of dollars related to unpaid bills, child support payments and defaults on education loans.

 Is reported to have received $150,000 a month to be Michael Jackson's personal physician.

-Murray was raised by his maternal grandparents in Grenada until he was seven, when he moved to Trinidad and Tobago to join his mother and stepfather.
+Murray was raised by his maternal grandparents in Grenada until he was 7, when he moved to Trinidad and Tobago to join his mother and stepfather.

 It is not intended for home use, because of the usual lack of equipment required for emergency resuscitation.

-Dr. Conrad Murray was treating Jackson for insomnia, and told detectives he gave Jackson 50 mg of propofol each night diluted with the anesthetic lidocaine via an intravenous drip, but lowered the dosage to 25 mg and combined it with other drugs in an attempt to wean Jackson off the drugs.
+Murray told detectives that he was treating Jackson for insomnia by giving him 50 mg of propofol, via an intravenous drip, each night, but lowered the dosage to 25 mg and combined it with other drugs in an attempt to wean Jackson off the propofol.

 1991 - Is licensed to practice medicine in California.